darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 We employed ColumnTransformer to apply the appropriate transformations to the respective columns in a single step.
 This integrated approach ensured that both numerical and categorical transformations were consistently and efficiently applied.

 #### 2. Machine Learning Models:
-Multiple classifiers were trained, including Logistic Regression, Random Forest, XGBoost, LightGBM, K-Nearest Neighbors, Naive Bayes, and others.
+A range of machine learning models such as Logistic Regression, Random Forest, XGBoost, LightGBM, K-Nearest Neighbors, Naive Bayes, Support Vector Machines were trained to capture the nuances in the data and to ensure robust performance.
+The diversity in algorithms allowed us to select the most effective model (i.e XGBoost) based on various performance metrics.

 ## Handling Imbalanced Data
 Given the imbalance in the dataset’s target variable y (with the majority class dominating the minority class), addressing this imbalance was crucial to prevent biased model performance.
 We applied the Synthetic Minority Over-sampling Technique (SMOTE) to create a balanced training set: